jeremymiller00/Predicting-Success-in-Online-Education/README.md

 ![data](reports/figures/schema.png "Data Schema")

+## Data Pipeline and Feature Engineering
+With the goal being able to effectively predict whether a given students would successfully complete a given course, I began by eliminating records for students who were not enrolled on the first day of the course (many students registered for a course, then withdrew before the first day).

 ## Modeling process
-With the goal being able to effectively predict whether a given students would successfully complete a given course, I began by eliminating records for students who were not enrolled on the first day of the course (many students registered for a course, then withdrew before the first day).
+My primary modeling concerns were evaluating the classifer based in the true positive rate and ROC AUC score.
+A strong true positive rate directly minimizes false negatives, which in this situation are a "worst case scenario (in my model, "positive" is defined as non-cmpletion).
+I also sought a model with strong inferenetial characteristics.
+Knowing why a student is predicted not to complete a course would be be important in designing an intervention.
 I began by testing numerous classifier types to determine which provided the best out-of-the-box performance.
 THe classifiers tested were:

 * Logistic Regression
 * Random Forest
 * Gradient Boosting